topquark22/Thermo55/README.md

 Connect D5 to a normally-open pushbutton switch.

-Connect A0 to a POT configured as a voltage divider.
+To keep the display permanently on, switch D6 to GND.
+Unlike other jumpers, this setting has effect in the loop real-time.

+Connect A6, A7 to two POTs configured as voltage dividers.
+A6 is fine, A7 is coarse adjustment.
+It is standard to put the coarse knob to the right of the fine knob.

 To alert when temperature is below the threshold, wire D4 to GND.
 To alert when temperature is above the threshold, leave D4 unconnected.

-To keep the display permanently on, switch D6 to GND.
-Unlike other jumpers, this setting has effect in the loop real-time.

 Connect output pins D2 (alert) and/or D3 (inverted alert) in accordance with your use case.